strapi/strapi/docs/3.0.0-beta.x/content-api/api-endpoints.md

 ## GET `/posts`

-Returns the posts matching the query filters.
-You can read more about filtering [here](./filters.md).
+Returns the posts matching the query params.
+You can read more about params [here](./parameters.md).

 **Example request**